-In parallel with growth in revenues, consolidated operating expenses (BGN 102,815 thousand) increased by 5% against the first nine months of 2022.
-The main factors behind registered growth were the cost of external services and remuneration and social security expenses reflecting the growing sales of services and the ongoing expansion of personnel and administrative and marketing activities related to the strategic goals and initiatives for business development and growth, including among others the due diligence and negotiations for the acquisition of other companies on the Balkans, the development of TBS Croatia and TBS Romania and the formation of teams in Germany and the USA started in the third quarter of the year.
-Compensating in part the above increases, balancing cost factors during the period included the decrease in the balance sheet value of assets sold, reflecting the higher average profitability of the resale of goods in the context of lower turnovers in the Mid-Western Balkans region and growth in typically more profitable sales in Bulgaria, and the multiple increase in the cost-reducing adjustment for growth in production stocks and work in progress, corresponding to the significant increase in inventories reported in section V.2.1.
+In parallel with growth in revenues, consolidated operating expenses (BGN 173,950 thousand) increased by 22% (BGN 31,161 thousand) against 2022.
+The main factors behind registered growth were the cost of external services and remuneration expenses reflecting the growing sales of services and the ongoing expansion of personnel and administrative and marketing activities related to the strategic goals and initiatives for business development and growth, including among others the due diligence and negotiations for the acquisition of other companies on the Balkans, the development of TBS Croatia and TBS Romania and the formation of teams in Germany and the USA started in the third quarter of the year.
+While also growing substantially, the balance sheet value of assets sold increased to a smaller extent as compared to the resale of goods, which exhibited higher profitability mainly as a result of lower turnovers in the Mid-Western Balkans region and growth in typically more profitable sales in Bulgaria.
+Compensating in part the above increases, the Group recorded a significant increase in the cost-reducing adjustment for growth in production stocks and work in progress corresponding to the increase in inventories reported in section V.2.1, as compared to their slight decrease in 2022.

-Notwithstanding the positive effect of the increase in net other operating income (BGN 173 thousand) by BGN 102 thousand as a result of the income from government grants realized in the current period under development programs of the EU, the faster growth in operating expenses as compared to revenues led to a decrease in consolidated operating profit by 9% or BGN 781 thousand against the same period of 2022 to BGN 8,198 thousand, with a corresponding decrease in the operating margin from 8.4% to 7.4%.
+Notwithstanding the positive effect of the increase in net other operating income (BGN 185 thousand) by BGN 163 thousand as a result of the income from government grants realized in the current period under development programs of the EU, the faster growth in operating expenses as compared to revenues led to a decrease in consolidated operating profit by 7% or BGN 851 thousand against 2022 to BGN 11,614 thousand, with a corresponding decrease in the operating margin from 8.0% to 6.3%.

-Accounting for the opposite effects of growing depreciation and amortization (increased by BGN 662 thousand to BGN 2,972 thousand) and the net foreign exchange loss realized during the period (BGN 239 thousand, representing a negative change by BGN 555 thousand against the net gain for the first nine months of 2022), consolidated EBITDA registered a smaller but nonetheless substantial decrease by BGN 675 thousand or 6% against the first nine months of 2022, reaching to BGN 10,757 thousand, with a consequent decrease in the corresponding margin from 10.7% to 9.7%.
+Accounting for the opposite effects of growing depreciation and amortization (increased by BGN 937 thousand to BGN 4,047 thousand) and the net foreign exchange loss realized during the period (BGN 380 thousand, representing a negative change by BGN 685 thousand against the net gain for 2022), consolidated EBITDA registered a relatively smaller decrease by BGN 611 thousand or 4% against 2022 to BGN 15,012 thousand, with a consequent decrease in the corresponding margin from 10.1% to 8.1%.

-Reflecting both the above-mentioned negative change in the net result from foreign currency operations and an increase in net interest expenses by BGN 230 thousand to BGN 309 thousand as a result of growing market interest rates, the Group's higher average exposure (funds utilized in cash) under credit lines and the increase in the expenses recognized as per IFRS 16 with regard to the growing rights of use from rental and operating lease contracts, the net finance costs of BGN 722 thousand recorded in the current period represented a substantial negative change of BGN 786 thousand against the net financial income recorded in the first nine months of 2022.
+Reflecting both the above-mentioned negative change in the net result from foreign currency operations and an increase in net interest expenses by BGN 292 thousand to BGN 422 thousand as a result of growing market interest rates, the Group's higher average exposure (funds utilized in cash) under credit lines and the increase in the expenses recognized as per IFRS 16 with regard to the growing rights of use from rental and operating lease contracts, the net finance costs of BGN 1,071 thousand recorded in the current period registered a substantial negative change of BGN 989 thousand against 2022.

-Accounting for the parallel decrease in operating profit and increase in net financial expenses, in spite of the largely proportional decrease in corporate income tax, consolidated net profit registered a substantial drop of BGN 1,363 thousand or 18% against the first nine months of 2022, contracting to BGN 6,351 thousand, with a corresponding decrease in the net profit margin from 7.2% to 5.7%.
+Accounting for the parallel decrease in operating profit and increase in net financial expenses and a total corporate income tax expense close to those accounted in 2022, consolidated net profit decreased by BGN 1,849 thousand or 17% to BGN 9,083 thousand, with a corresponding decrease in the net profit margin from 7.0% to 4.9%.